 Ovarian Tissue Cryopreservation is cryopreservation of tissue of the ovary or oocytes of a female.
-It is recommended for the women who wants to preserve their fertility preservation beyond the natural limit, or whose reproductive potential is threatened by cancer therapy.
+It is recommended for the women who want to preserve their fertility preservation beyond the natural limit, or whose reproductive potential is threatened by cancer therapy.
 It can be performed on pre-pubertal girls at risk for premature ovarian failure, and this procedure is as feasible and safe as comparable operative procedures in children.

 In this the procedure a part of the ovary is taken to carry out the slow freezing before storing it in liquid nitrogen whilst therapy is undertaken.
 The tissue can then be thawed and implanted near the fallopian, either orthotopic or heterotopic where it starts to produce new eggs, allowing normal conception to take place.
 A study of 60 procedures to conclude that ovarian tissue harvesting appears to be safe.
 The ovarian tissue may also be transplanted into mice that are immunocompromised to avoid graft rejection, and tissue can be harvested later when mature follicles have developed.